-This historic building in Penny Street, Old Portsmouth, is also known as the 'domus dei' or gods house.
+The Royal Garrison Church is a historic building in Penny Street, Old Portsmouth, is also known as the Domus Dei' or gods house.

 In 1450 the Bishop of Chichester, Adam Moleyns, was murdered outside of the church, whilst on the business of Henry VI.
 The bishop had been sent to the church, with instructions to pay the soldiers and sailors based at the garrison.
 There was disagreement as to the correct amount that should be paid and the Bishop was murdered during the disturbance that followed.

 As punishment for this the town of Portsmouth was excommunicated by the Catholic Church, meaning that no religious services could take place in the town, this lasted for 50 years until the citizens built a new chapel as reparation.

 During the dissolution, in the reign of Henry VIII, the church was closed.
 John Incent, the master at the time, 1540, surrendered the church and as a reward he was made Dean of St Paul's, London.
 In this period it is believed the buildings were used as an armory.

 In 1658 the former residential part of the Domus Dei was converted into a residence for the Governor of Portsmouth, the Governor moving here from the Square Tower just around the corner in Broad Street.
 The new residence was known as Government House and it was here in 1662 that King Charles II married Catherine of Bragnanza on the 21st May.
 Catherine was a daughter of John IV of Portugal and is widely recognised to have introduced the drinking of tea into Britain, a practice already popular with Portuguese nobility.